 Buyers also need to consult a lender to understand how much of a mortgage they qualify for.
 They also need to understand how much the monthly mortgage will be at various home prices.
 Also, buyers need to understand how much they need to bring to closing.
 This amount would include not only a down payment but also closing costs and prepaid fees (such as homeowners insurance or Home Owner Association (HOA) dues.

-Start looking at Possible Homes
+Start looking at Possible Homes to Buy

 Now you are ready to look at homes.
 Your agent understands how much you can afford and are willing to pay.
 Through the buyer

 consultations, the agent understands the location for your new home and the features that are important.
-The agent will understand the “must haves” and “nice to have” you discussed during the buyer consultation.
+The agent will understand the “must-haves” and “nice to have” you discussed during the buyer consultation.

-Time to Make a Purchase Offer
+?
+Time to Make a Purchase Offer to Buy That Property

 The agent will help you understand what would be a reasonable offer.
-Several factors go into to a purchase offer.
+Several factors go into a purchase offer.
 Your offer not only includes a purchase price but a closing date, possibly a request for a Home Warranty, perhaps closing cost assistance.
-In Arizona, built in appliances stay with the house.
+In Arizona, built-in appliances stay with the house.
 A Refrigerator, washer, and dryer are considered personal property, and may or may not be included in the sale.
 Often these appliances are part of the negotiations.

 Once the buyer and seller agree to a purchase agreement, you are under contract and on your way to your new home!